ishanbagchi/Blog/day12/README.md

 ## What is Git?

-Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+Git is a free and open-source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 ## Git commands to **Prepare Repository**: